-The applicant contends having received an honorable discharge upon reenlisting, served two combat tours, and earned a combat action badge and airborne wings.
-The Board will consider the applicant's service accomplishments and the quality of service according to the DODI 1332.28.
+The applicant's counsel contends the applicant served for over six years, receiving numerous awards attesting to good service and the applicant's service meets the requirements for an honorable or general discharge.
+The Board will consider the applicant service accomplishments and the quality of service according to the DODI 1332.28.